Director of Recruitment

 Where do you live?: Buenos Aires

-Languages: Spanish (native), English, Italian, Catalan, Galician and Portuguese (fluent), Basque, Hebrew, Romanian, Greek, and French (conversational)
+Languages: Spanish (native), English, Italian, Catalan, Galician and Portuguese (fluent), French, Basque, Hebrew, Romanian, Greek, Turkish

 Note: Matias Barmat was made Director of Recruitment for HYPIA in August, 2018